jundalisay/superb/content/en/research/einstein/relativity/section-11.md

 ![Moving train relativity](/graphics/physics/trans.png)

-Relative to the non-moving `K`, an event would be=
+Relative to the non-moving `K`, an event would be:
 - fixed in space with respect to non-moving `K` by the three perpendiculars `x, y, z` showing its coordinates
 - fixed in time by a time-value `t`

-Relative to moving `K'`, the same event would be=
+Relative to moving `K'`, the same event would be:
 - fixed in space and time by corresponding values `x', y', z', t'`.
 These are different from `x, y, z, t`.

 <!-- These magnitudes are results of physical measurements.  -->